kiritowu/Reely/README.md

 ## 🎯 Key Features

 ### 1. **Flexible Source Management**
 Add any website URL - our AI agents handle the rest.
-No API required, no RSS needed.
+No API endpoints or RSS feeds required.

 ### 2. **Intelligent Content Extraction**
-Using browser automation and vision models, we extract articles even from JavaScript-heavy sites and complex layouts.
+Using browser automation and large language models, we crawl and extract articles even from JavaScript-heavy sites and complex layouts.

 ### 3. **Multi-Format Output**
 - **Video Reels**: SORA-generated videos with ElevenLabs voiceovers